tristanlatr/pydocspec/README.md

 # pydocspec

-Extends docspec for python specific usages
+Extends [docspec](https://github.com/NiklasRosenstein/docspec) for the python language, offers facility to resolve names and provides additional informations.

+Read the [API documentation](https://tristanlatr.github.io/pydocspec/pydocspec.html) for more information.